Suing Your Wild Oats: Whole Foods Agrees to Sell Chain in Antitrust Settlement

 For the full story, click here.

-5 Responses to “Suing Your Wild Oats: Whole Foods Agrees to Sell Chain in Antitrust Settlement”
+5 thoughts on “Suing Your Wild Oats: Whole Foods Agrees to Sell Chain in Antitrust Settlement”

 since you have repeated this same lame and incorrect posting at least 3 times, I will ask you one more time if you had been sleeping since Obama was sworn in?
 Did you miss the stimulus bill that the Republicans refused to cooperate with?
 That bill is designed to save or create 3 to 4 million jobs.
 Did you forget the fact that the recession started in December, 2007 and that over 4 million jobs were lost prior to Obama taking office?
 You are not being intellectually honest, but why doesn’t that surprise me coming from a multi-named Von Troll family member?